2016 Year in industry program

 Students electing this alternative program must have the character and self-reliance to be able to work effectively in an industrial setting, which will be quite different from the academic framework of lectures, laboratory assignments and examinations.
 In the selection of students, some weight is given to academic performance during the first and second years, with particular emphasis on good work in the practical courses.
 However, academic performance is not the only criterion for selection and personal interviews will be conducted by a small committee of staff members to advise students on their suitability for the program.

-The committee shortlists students for interview by a particular employer but the actual selection of a student is made by the employer concerned after personal interview.
+The committee shortlists students for interviews by several employers but the actual selection of a student is made by the employer concerned after personal interview.
 Usually, a number of students are sent to each job interview, so that the placement procedures extend over several weeks during the September/October period.